woodard/libabigail/doc/manuals/abipkgdiff.rst

     In the resulting report, do not display the linkage names of the added, removed, or changed functions or variables.

+  * ``--no-added-syms``

+    Do not show the list of functions, variables, or any symbol that was added.

   * ``--no-added-binaries``

     Do not show the list of binaries that got added to the second